AidanBugs/Obsidian/1) CWRU/In Progress/CSDS234 - Structured & Unstructured Data/HW/HW1CSDS234.md

 # 2 Data Models and Types of Data
 We have seen several examples of different types of data.
 Based on your understanding, determine the proper types of the following dataset (structured, semi-structured, unstructured, ordered data, time-series data), for a given context of application scenario.
 Briefly justify your answer.
 A dataset can be assigned with multiple types, whenever applicable
 ## i.
 Sensor data from a weather station that records windspeed, irradiance, and temperatures
+> [!Ans]
+> Ordered data, sensor data is data over time so Ordered data

 ## ii.
 Google map data, for searching a shortest path from location A to location B
+> [!Ans]
+> Semi-structured, map data is akin to graphs, which are semi-structured

 ## iii.
 A set of Tweets discussing “” with their posted time
+> [!Ans]
+>  Unstructured data, text data is considered unstructured.

 ## iv.
 A fraction of genome sequences
+> [!Ans]
+> Ordered data, genetic sequences are ordered data (given in slides)

 ## v.
 A sequence of images sampled from a movie when it is played
+> [!Ans]
+> Unstructured, image data is considered unstructured

 ## vi.
 A list of image features defined by attributes “{image name, pixel number, topic, color-depth, height, length}”
+> [!Ans]
+> Structured, this would create a data matrix which is considered structurerd data.

 ## vii.
 Webpages in HTML code
+> [!Ans]
+> Semi-structured, HTML code is considered semi-structured according to slides

 ## viii.
 Real-time Stock price feed
+> [!Ans]
+> Ordered data, stock prices are ordered over time (also shown in slides)

 # 3 Relational Data and Models
 Consider the following schema defined for Lake Erie Cruises.
 The schema keeps track of ships, cruises, ports and passengers.
 A cruise refers to the sailing of a ship on a specific date.